 Even emptying out the Trash folder is not “deleting” files permanently, as you might believe.

-Data recovery software such as Steller Phoenix Windows Data Recovery, Alsoft DiskWarrior (for Mac) or Kroll Ontrack EasyRecovery are designed to scan through the remainders of old hard drive sections, especially sections that were previously formatted.
+Data recovery software such as Stellar Phoenix Windows Data Recovery, Alsoft DiskWarrior (for Mac), or Kroll Ontrack EasyRecovery is designed to scan through the remainders of old hard drive sections, especially sections that were previously formatted.
 These software tools are able to puzzle an entire picture together using little pieces of data.

 Although this software can be very handy to recover personal or business data that was accidentally deleted, it can also be used by criminals to get their hands on your data.